X-Seti/Img-Factory-1.6/README.md

 ### Linux / WSL system libraries

 PyQt6 also needs system-level Qt6/XCB libraries that pip does not install.
-Without these the app will fail to start, or on WSL specifically may hang with no error on launch.
+Without these, the app will fail to start, or on WSL specifically may hang with no error on launch.

 Run the setup script once after cloning — it detects your distro